kkspeed/PigLet/README.md

      , Attr "class" "page" `addAttr` ("id", "page-wrapper") ])

-When page is rendered, it's expected to see:
+it's expected to see when the page is rendered:

       <html>
           <head>